openmainframeproject/feilong/doc/source/generalinfo.rst

 Content of this package
 ========================

-The zvm cloud connector package (also known as zvm sdk) is a client library written in pure Python that interacts with `z/VM`_ SMAPI (System management API) of `IBM Z`_ or `LinuxONE`_ machines.
+The IBM z/VM Cloud Connector package (also known as zvm sdk) is a client library written in pure Python that interacts with `z/VM`_ SMAPI (System management API) of `IBM Z`_ or `LinuxONE`_ machines.
 The goal of this package is to make the z/VM SMAPI easy to be consumed by upper layer programmers and provide a set